mlebeane/mlebeane.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Michael LeBeane and I'm a Senior Design Engineer at [AMD](https://www.amd.com/).
-I'm also a recent PhD.
-Graduate from [The University of Texas at Austin](https://www.utexas.edu/) from the [Laboratory for Computer Architecutre (LCA)](https://lca.ece.utexas.edu/).
+I'm also a recent PhD graduate from [The University of Texas at Austin](https://www.utexas.edu/) where I worked in the [Laboratory for Computer Architecture (LCA)](https://lca.ece.utexas.edu/).

 I'm interested in all manner of computing technology.
-I'm particularly interested in computer networks, GPUs, and simulation frameworks.
+Recently, I've been doing research in computer networks, GPUs, and simulation frameworks.